JordanAnthonyKing/japanese/follow-along-notes.md

 -   You&rsquo;d better do it or else&#x2026;

 In Japanese this often takes the form of ending a sentence with the て form.
 This has been discussed before, but can be used to soften or strengthen a statement.

+<a id="org4925d9c"></a>

+# Lesson 81: Global principle of all Japanese word forms

+We&rsquo;ve already covered the Japanese stem system.
+Verbs simply make a small change to the final kana, from the う-row to another row, to which we then attach helper verbs and adjectives.
+The stem system goes much further than this.
+We already know about the て-form, but there&rsquo;s far more to it than just this.

+There are two kinds of words in Japanese.
+These are inert (unchangeable) words.
+These are in 99% of cases nouns, and in the remaining few cases things such as conjunctions.
+Then there are active (changeable) words.
+These cover the three engine-words, verbs, adjectives, and the copula.

+All of the words that can change, change in the exact same way.
+The only thing that changes in these words is the final kana.
+Nothing before that last kana can change, the rest of the word is as inert as a noun.
+They all change according to the stem-helper system.
+All the て-form was introduced as a &rsquo;form&rsquo;, it is infact a stem-helper system of its own.
+In real Japanese grammar as taught to natives た and て are regarded as helpers that attach to the stem of a word.
+In this way verbs have two stem-systems.

+What about adjectives?
+Adjectives have their own stem system.
+Adjectives have four stems, you can form the adjective stems by dropping the い, and attaching く, かっ, けれ and ∅ (dropping the い entirely as with ichidan verbs).

+The く-stem attaches the ない helper adjective, stands on its own as an adverb, and attaches て to form the て-form.

+The かっ-stem attaches the past-helper た. (たら and たり are listed here also but no explanation is given).

+The けれ-stem attaches the helper-conditional ば.

+When we drop the い altogether we can attach the そう helper &rsquo;seems&rsquo;, as well as helper verbs like がる and すぎる.

+The copula has a mini-stem system, becoming で (て-form) and な (connective-form).
+(There&rsquo;s again some notes here on だっ and だろ and how the final kana in these instances are morphed but it&rsquo;s a little unclear to me what these mean).

 # Footnotes